tll549/causal-probe/README.md

 For all probes,

 - `-reset_data 0` will skip the preprocessing, if a processed data is available.
+- `model_type base/large` controls whether to use BERT base or large.

 For the first and the second probe,

 - `-reencode_data 0` will skip the encoding data for the first and third probe, if a temporary encoded pickle file is available.

 - Without `-use_pytorch`, it will be run by sklearn LogisticRegression.
 - `-model ALL` run the probing task for all four models.
-Can be `['bert', 'gpt2', 'glove', 'conceptnet']`
+Can be `['bert', 'gpt2', 'glove', 'conceptnet']`.
 - `-subset_data` controls whether performs downsampling or run on the full dataset.
 - `-cv` controls the number of folds for cross validation, the default is 5.
 - `-seed` specify the seed for all random states.